Marina-Antillon/TCV_MAPs_CEA/README.md

 License: GPL-3.0

-For questions, please contact Marina Antillon via LinkedIn.
+For questions, please contact Marina Antillon via LinkedIn. **However, before doing that, please read this README file all the way to the end (including the troubleshooting section).**

 ---
 # Project Objective